Images

 Fumeroles and hot spring deposits

 Halite is dissolved in the waters of salt springs, salt lakes and the ocean.
-It is a common mineral, occurring often in
+It is a common mineral,

 extensive beds and irregular masses, precipated by evaporation with